civilisation

 - Leaders like Buddha and Mahatma Gandhi fought injustice and inequality through religious values.

-- Protects the rights of women, marginalized communities, and weaker sections.
+- Protects the rights of women, marginalised communities, and weaker sections.

 Promotion of Morality

-- Encourages moral behavior, discipline, and ethical living.
+- Encourages moral behaviour, discipline, and ethical living.

 - Condemns social evils such as adultery, theft, and violence.